Greenland, Baffin & Northwest Passage In-Depth

 Single Supplement And Child Policy

-For those travelling solo and want their own cabin, the single supplement in a twin cabin is 1.7 times the cost of a single berth.
-However, there is no single supplement for passengers willing to share a cabin.
+The single supplement in a twin cabin is 1.7 times the cost of a single berth for those travelling solo who want their own cabin.
+There is no single supplement for passengers willing to share a cabin.

-At date of embarkation, the minimum age restriction of 8 years and a minimum height and weight requirement of 64lbs or 29kg and 48" or 1.2m must be met.
+A minimum age restriction of 8 years old and a minimum height and weight requirement of 64 lbs (29 kg) and 48" (1.2m) applies to this trip.

 Includes